 While you may be eligible for some subsidised services it’s still a good idea to cover yourself by taking out travel insurance before you leave home.
 Make sure you’re covered for theft, loss, accidents and medical problems.
-I use world nomads travel insurance when I’m away so I can concentrate on enjoying my vacation without worrying about something going wrong.
+I use travel insurance when I’m away so I can concentrate on enjoying my vacation without worrying about something going wrong.

 Covid-19 vaccinations are a requirement but no other travel vaccinations are needed to enter Australia unless you’ve recently been in a country where Yellow Fever is active.

 Prescription medicines are subject to government regulations and should be declared on arrival in Australia and it’s best to bring a prescription or letter from your doctor outlining your medical condition and the medicine you are carrying.

 Tap water in Australia is safe to drink so bring a refillable water bottle and fill it up for free.